 Make a complaint to HDC

-This includes public and private services, paid and unpaid services, hospitals and rest homes, and individuals such as nurses, doctors, dentists, pharmacists, chiropractors, naturopaths, and caregivers.
+This includes public and private services, paid and unpaid services, hospitals and rest homes, and individuals such as nurses, doctors, dentists, pharmacists, counsellors, chiropractors, naturopaths, and caregivers.

 Senior members of the Commissioner’s staff will review your complaint carefully, and the Commissioner will decide the best way of dealing with it.
 There are a number of options available to the Commissioner, including referring a complaint to the provider or another agency.

-Making a complaint may help to prevent a similar thing happening to someone else, and may lead to an overall improved service.
+Making a complaint may help to prevent a similar thing happening to someone else, and may lead to an improved service.